-- Use the Health Care Payments Data Program (HPD), established pursuant to Chapter 8.5 (commencing with Section 127671), to the greatest extent possible, to minimize reporting burdens for health care entities. - Determine the categories of health care professionals who should be considered primary care providers and consider existing state and national approaches, as appropriate. - Determine specific procedure codes that should be considered primary care services and consider existing state and national approaches, as appropriate. - Determine the categories of payments to primary care providers and practices, including non-claims-based payments, such as alternative payment models, that should be included when determining the total amount spent on primary care.7
+- Use the Health Care Payments Data Program (HPD)8 to the greatest extent possible, to minimize reporting burdens for health care entities. - Determine the categories of health care professionals who should be considered primary care providers and consider existing state and national approaches, as appropriate. - Determine specific procedure codes that should be considered primary care services and consider existing state and national approaches, as appropriate. - Determine the categories of payments to primary care providers and practices, including non-claims-based payments, such as alternative payment models, that should be included when determining the total amount spent on primary care.9

-The Board shall approve the Primary Care Investment Benchmark.8
+The Board shall approve the Primary Care Investment Benchmark.10